joshajohnson/joshajohnson.github.io/_posts/2022-08-28-intro-keyboard.md

 ## Introduction

-Building an DIY keyboard consists of three main sections: soldering, mechanical assembly, and programming.
+Building a DIY keyboard consists of three main sections: soldering, mechanical assembly, and programming.
 The goal of this workshop is to provide an introduction to the above so you feel confident tackling a larger project of your own.

 ![finished product](48_final_product.jpg)